-How to see the constellation Capricornus.
-The constellation Capricornus the Sea-goat is best seen at early evening in September and October.
-If you live in the Northern Hemisphere, and are familiar with the Summer Triangle asterism, draw an imaginary line from the star Vega and through Altair to find this arrowhead-shaped constellation low in the southern sky.
+Look for the constellation Capricornus in the early evening in September and October.
+If you live in the Northern Hemisphere, and are familiar with the Summer Triangle, a large and prominent asterism, draw an imaginary line from the star Vega and through Altair to find this arrowhead-shaped constellation low in the southern sky.
 At mid-northern latitudes, the huge Summer Triangle asterism hangs high in the south to overhead on autumn evenings.

 Another way to star-hop to Capricornus from northerly latitudes is by way of the constellation Cygnus the Swan – or as others see it – the Northern Cross asterism.
 Draw an imaginary line from the bright Summer Triangle star Deneb through the star Epsilon Cygni to locate Capricornus the Sea-goat rather close to the horizon.

-In the year 131 B.C. the solstice point moved out of the constellation Capricornus and into the constellation Sagittarius.
+The 12 signs of the zodiac existed by around 450 B.C.
+A few hundred years later, in 131 B.C., the solstice point moved out of the constellation Capricornus and into the constellation Sagittarius.
+Most systems of astrology have not updated their signs and dates to correspond with the new dates or the constellations in the real sky.
 Looking into the future, the December solstice point will cross into the constellation Ophiuchus in the year 2269.
 These dates are based upon the constellation boundaries as defined by the International Astronomical Union in 1930.

 Typhon, the dreadful fire-breathing monster, was about to devour Pan.
 But Pan turned himself into a fish – or tried to – before jumping into a river to make his great escape.
 However, Pan was so scared that he goofed up, changing himself into a half-goat, half-fish hodgepodge instead of a fish.

-In other words, Pan Pan-icked.
-The word panic is said to have originated from the god Pan’s misadventure with Typhon, the fire-breathing monster!
+In other words, Pan pan-icked.
+Thus, by one interpretation, the word panic originated from the god Pan’s misadventure with Typhon, the fire-breathing monster.

 Taurus?
 Here’s your constellation